Your body’s hormones control most of your basic bodily functions. They serve as an internal communication system between cells throughout the body.

-- loss of interest in sex or pain during sex
+- reduced interest in sex or pain during sex

 In addition to helping with symptoms, hormone replacement therapy may also reduce your risk for diabetes, tooth loss, and cataracts.
-There’s some evidence that it can help improve skin thickness, hydration, and elasticity, and even reduce wrinkles.
+Anecdotally, some believe that it can help improve skin thickness, hydration, and elasticity, and even reduce wrinkles.

-Research has shown that hormone replacement therapy in general may increase the risk for certain conditions and diseases including:
+Research has shown that certain types of hormone replacement therapy may increase the risk for conditions such as:

-The risks and potential for side effects may vary among women depending on their health history.
+Some people cannot take BHRT or any form of hormone replacement.
+The risks and potential for side effects may vary depending on your health history.
 Discuss the pros and cons with your doctor before using any hormone replacement therapy.

 BHRT comes in a variety of forms including: